This set of Energy & Environment Management Multiple Choice Questions & Answers (MCQs) focuses on “Nuclear Hazards and Accidents”.

 Explanation: Damage caused by different types of radiations depends on the penetration power and presence of source inside or outside the body.
 Radioactive iodine (I-131) accumulates in thyroid gland and causes cancer.

-14. State true or false.
-The use of nuclear energy in war had devastating effects on humans and on the earth.
+14. The use of nuclear energy in the war had devastating effects on humans and on the earth.

 Explanation: During war nuclear power is used only once so far.
 The United States dropped two atomic bombs over the Japanese towns of Hiroshima and Nagasaki in 1945.
 These two atomic bombs killed thousands of people.